 Clearly, there is a lot of work ahead as we step through the plan to initially deliver a successful R&D outcome ahead of commercial rollout.

 The project is divided into two phases:

-- R&D phase: aims to deliver a pilot scale demonstration with a capacity of two tonnes per hour of steel output (up from test plant scale of ~40kg per hour)
+- R&D phase: aims to deliver a pilot-scale demonstration with a capacity of two tonnes per hour of steel output (up from a test plant scale of ~40kg per hour)